RafaelGSS/blog/priv/posts/node-performance-debugging.md

   - [Apache Benchmark](https://httpd.apache.org/docs/2.4/programs/ab.html)
   - [JMeter](https://jmeter.apache.org/)

-For event-driven application, I created a tool to only send messages to Kafka: [`kafka-load-consumer`](https://github.com/RafaelGSS/kafka-load-consumer) but you can use anything that can meansure the `start` and `end`.
+For event-driven applications, I created a tool to only send messages to Kafka: [`kafka-load-consumer`](https://github.com/RafaelGSS/kafka-load-consumer) but you can use anything that can measure the `start` and `end`.

 So, first of all we need to use `autocannon`: